App Support.

 3. Click on the Certificates tab.

-5. Click the "Select" button next to each of the appropriate fields, select the corresponding file, and then click the Open button.
+5. Click the Select button next to each of the appropriate fields, and select the corresponding file.

 6. When finished click the Save button.